A manifestation of order and beauty in nature is called symmetry.

 Invited Talks at International Conferences

-I have given more than thirty invited talks at international conferences, workshops, and seminars.
+I have given more than forty invited talks at international conferences, workshops, and seminars.
 I have also organized several scientific events, such as CHARM 2023, the Young Scientists Meeting of the CRC TRR 257, and the HEP seminars in Munich, Siegen, and Cambridge.

 A detailed list of these activities is available on request.